Can You Do the RIIWHS204D Working at Heights Course Online?

 Working Safely at Heights Course must be completed face-to-face.
 These courses typically last for eight hours and involve a combination of practical hands-on training and observational training.
 While online courses are available, they are mostly intended for providing a refresher on the topics covered in the course.

 The bottom line is that working at heights includes the potential risk of falling.
 To improve worker safety conditions, it is essential that all workers learn the basics of assessing safety hazards, using proper fall protection equipment, and inspecting equipment.
+Visit AlertForce for more information.

 Latest OHS news